If you installed the iOS 10.2.1 update on your iPhone, iPad or iPod touch there are a few things you should (and shouldn’t) do now.

 If you run into an issue with iOS 10.2.1, make sure you report it.

 If you notice a bug or a major issue with your iOS 10.2.1 update, don’t forget to report the problem to Apple.
 You can do that via its Apple Support account and you can also get in touch with customer service via its website.
-You’ll also want to report it on the Apple Discussion Forums.
+You’ll also want to report it on the Apple Discussion Forums and its feedback site.

 If it’s an issue related to cellular service, you’ll also want to get in touch with your service provider.
 Carriers like AT&T and Verizon have customer service lines and they also have iOS forums where you can report various issues.